reflex-media/lesgo-docs/docs/database/rds-aurora.md

 );
 ```

-A much better aproach to inserting records is to first validate the fields and then inserting it with `Utils/prepSQLInsertParams`.
+A much better approach to inserting records is to first validate the fields and then inserting it with `Utils/prepSQLInsertParams`.

 ```js
 import prepSQLInsertParams from "Utils/prepSQLInsertParams";